-11.1 The Indonesian government must
+The Indonesian government must 11.1

-- Immediately stop all mining on the territories of the uncontacted Hongana Manyawa and order the removal of any infrastructure from this territory. - Establish and enforce a comprehensive 'no-go zone' (including a necessary buffer zone) to protect the uncontacted Hongana Manyawa and their territory from mining and other threats. - Formally recognize the Hongana Manyawa as an Indigenous community (Masyarakat Adat) and demarcate their full territories. - Commit to stop and prevent any attempts of forced contact with any uncontacted Hongana Manyawa people. - Commit to stop and prevent any attempts to settle the nomadic Hongana Manyawa. - Commit to not allow mining, or other developments, on the territories of Indigenous peoples in Halmahera without their Free Prior and Informed Consent (which by default means any territory of the uncontacted Hongana Manyawa).
+- Immediately stop all mining on the territories of the uncontacted Hongana Manyawa and order the removal of any infrastructure from this territory. - uncontacted Hongana Manyawa and their territory from mining and other threats. - Formally recognize the Hongana Manyawa as an Indigenous community (Masyarakat Adat) and demarcate their full territories. - people. - Commit to stop and prevent any attempts to settle the nomadic Hongana Manyawa. - Commit to not allow mining, or other developments, on the territories of Indigenous peoples in Halmahera without their Free Prior and Informed Consent (which by default means any territory of the uncontacted Hongana Manyawa).